Erythronia

 from the shape of the bulb.

-- You erase the font you will get a choice of serif,
+- If you erase the font you will get a choice of serif,

 sans-serif or monospaced fonts.
 You can also try typing in